DIAGNijmegen/website-content/content/pages/vacancies/robust_general_vacancy.md

 Contact: [member/colin-jacobs]

 ## Healthy AI Lab
-HEALTHY-AI is a collaboration between Radboudumc, Rijksuniversiteit Groningen, Universiteit Twente en Siemens Healthineers.
+HEALTHY-AI is a collaboration between Radboudumc, Rijksuniversiteit Groningen, Universiteit Twente and Siemens Healthineers.
 HEALTHY-AI develops reliable and robust artificial intelligence (AI) technology with a specific focus on MRI-guided prostate cancer diagnosis and treatment.
 A team of five PhDs will be working on projects related to annotation efficiency, pathway risk predictors, AI quality control, follow-up comparison, and MRI automation.
 In the next five years, HEALTHY-AI aims to improve AI by optimizing data annotation processes, improving the ability to predict treatment outcomes, and continuously learning under quality control.
 This will result in improved cancer detection and follow-up, and the automation of MRI will enhance image quality and dynamic protocols for prostate cancer.

 Contact: [member/henkjan-huisman]